dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**The greatest discovery of all time is that a person can change their future by merely changing their attitude.**
+**Everyone is breakable, but not everyone is aware that it's a choice to stay broken.**

-Oprah Winfrey
+Stanley Behrman